Easing of COVID-19 restrictions

 - Outdoor non-seated events can have 4,000 guests or 50%

-Subject to reviews, the following is permitted:
+The following is permitted:

 1. The vaccine deployment programme continuing successfully.